 Welcome to St. Louis Catholic Church Parish.
-Our parish consists of St. Louis Catholic Church located in Glenmora, Louisiana and two mission churches: St. Peter's Catholic Church, Elmer, Louisiana and St. Jude's Mission Church, Sieper, Louisiana.
+Our parish consists of St. Louis Catholic Church located in Glenmora and two mission churches: St. Peter's Catholic Church, Elmer, and St. Jude's Mission Church, Sieper.
 We are delighted that you have chosen to view our website and hope you will join us at one of our three churches.
 Confessions are heard by appointment or before Mass on Sundays at St. Louis and St. Peter’s and before the anticipated Mass on Saturdays at St. Jude’s.

 CCD Classes are held at St. Peter’s Mission Church.
 Contact the rectory for registration.